Zeyu-Li/Unity-Tutorial-2D/README.md

   ### 20. Build

-So you are finished your game.
-You need to disturbed the game.
+So you finished your game, now you need to disturbed the game.
 This is done through building the game.

   1. Go to **File**, **Build Settings...**
   2. Select the scenes that you want to build